containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 If enabled, disables the DNS plugin for this network.

 This is equivalent to the Podman `--disable-dns` option

+### `DNS=`

+Set network-scoped DNS resolver/nameserver for containers in this network.

+This key can be listed multiple times.

 ### `Driver=` (defaults to `bridge`)